The interrupted story spoke again, and this time it did not ask for anything. It simply told.

 "I am always quiet."

 Sel sat at the fountain.
 The open circle was still there.
 The reaching arc he had added was unchanged.
 He was not thinking about the interrupted story.
 He was not thinking about the Glitch.
-He was eating bread that Eitha had brought, and the bread was warm, and that was enough.
+He was eating bread that Eitha had brought, and the bread was holding its warmth, and that was enough.

 The distant tremor had not moved.

 Cindral felt it at the edge of his awareness—the presence that had been approaching since before the titles, since before the pause.
 Araw.
 It was still there.
 Still distant.
 Still patient.
 It had drawn no closer since the last time he had felt it.
-It was simply present, a faint pulse on the far horizon of the layers, waiting for something he could not yet name.
+It was simply present, a faint pulse on the far horizon of the layers.

 Orithal stirred beside him.
 It watches.
 It does not interfere.